SWC-OSG-Workshop/2014-12-15-UChicago/novice/DHTC/06-dagman.md

 #### Keypoints
 *   DAGMan (Directed Acyclic Graph Manager) handles computational jobs that are mapped as a directed acyclic graph.
 *   *condor_submit_dag* - is the command to submit a dagman job.
-*   One may write a DAGMan script consisting of several DAGMan jobs.
+*   One may write a DAGMan file consisting of several DAGMan jobs.
 </div>